-Appointments required on Mondays only.
+Appointments required.
 See the Contact us page for open hours.

 Throughout WA there are several support meetings held throughout the month.
 These support groups offer educational and other support to ostomates, their families, carers and friends.

 If there is no support group in your area but you would like to be part of one, please let us know.
 We will see what can be arranged.

 You can access up to six months’ supply of appliances, in advance, if you provide proof of your overseas travel arrangements to WAOA when placing your order.